Ayanaminn/N46Whisper/README.md

 The output file will be in Advanced SubStation Alpha(ass) format with built-in style of selected sub group so it can be directly imported into [Aegisub](https://github.com/Aegisub/Aegisub) for subsequent editing.

 ## What's Latest：
+2323.4.30:
+* Refine the translation prompt.
+* Allow user to custom prompt and temperature for translation.
+* Display the token used and total cost for the translation task.

 2023.4.15:
 * Reimplement Whsiper based on faster-whsiper to improve efficiency
 * Enable vad filter that integrated within faster-whisper to improve transcribe accuracy